rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 **Open GSConnect Settings**

-From the Gnome Extensions application, click on the 3 dots after the slider for GSConnect and select `Settings`:
+From the Gnome Extensions application, click on the 3 dots after the slider :material-dots-vertical: for GSConnect and select `Settings`:

 ![screenshot](img/GSConnect1.png)